Skip to main content

 Sensor technology is the use of devices to detect changes in an environment.
 Commonly used to detect motion, sound, light, smoke, pressure and temperature, sensors can alert operators to a potential security threat.
 For example, a break-in could trigger a motion sensor, fighting would be picked up by the noise sensor and vaping would set off the smoke sensor.

 By implementing sensor technology into your physical security strategy, you can establish a comprehensive plan that helps your security team increase situational awareness to detect, analyze and respond to safety and security threats.
-When integrated with video security or access control, security teams can receive instant alerts to the first signs of a potential threat.
+With integrated access control or video security, teams can receive instant alerts to the first signs of a potential threat.
 This enables them to use security cameras to observe the unfolding event for more information and initiate responses, such as a lockdown, that can help safeguard people, secure premises and protect assets.

 Staff members